-On H/H installations the second H bracket is fitted as detailed above to give maximum bracket spacing within the limits shown.
+On H/H installations the second H bracket is fitted as detailed above to give maximum Bracket spacing within the limits shown.

-If the transom is raked, the second H bracket will require a thicker pad to keep the shaft vertical.
+If the transom is slightly raked, the second H Bracket will require a thicker Mounting Pad to keep the Shaft Assembly vertical.
 When the installation is complete, recheck the tightness of all bolts.